 Less common drunk driving accidents occur when sober drivers are injured while navigating their vehicles off-road or taking evasive actions to avoid reckless drunk drivers.
-Even if the drunk driver did not cause a car accident directly, injured victims may sometimes recover compensation with the help of an experienced Bradenton personal injury lawyer.
+Even if the drunk driver did not cause a car accident directly, injured victims may sometimes recover compensation with the help of an experienced Bradenton auto accident lawyer.

 Injuries Often Suffered by Victims of Drunk Driving

 The faster a vehicle is moving, the greater the likelihood of serious injuries.
 The more speed at which an innocent victim's vehicle is struck, the more force travels through his or her body during the collision.
 Drunk drivers' erratic driving behaviors often make it difficult to predict vehicle movement, leading to serious car accidents.

 The following life-changing injuries could result from a Bradenton drunk driving accident:

 - Traumatic brain injuries (TBI) - Damage to different areas of the brain due to sudden trauma, such as the force of a vehicle impact, cause the brain to hit the skull and swell.
 Traumatic brain injuries may result in permanent disabilities or even death.

 - Fractures - Head-on and high-speed collisions may trap innocent drivers by crushing the front or sides of their vehicles.
 This often causes serious fractures and bone-crushing injuries that require emergency extraction from the car.